 - Try and try and try to get your child from the sink to come and glue the hearts on but understand that bubbles and water are second only to Dora the Explorer and accept defeat.

-- Glue the pictures on the middle of the hearts.
+- Glue the pictures in the middle of the hearts.

-- I put my plastic place mat on my wreath for a few minutes to press it down, it did the trick!
+- I put my plastic placemat on my Valentine’s Day photo craft wreath for a few minutes to press it down.
+It did the trick!

 - Let dry.

-- Loop some ribbon around it and hang up to cherish your friends this Valentine’s Day !
+- Loop some ribbon around your Valentine’s Day photo craft and hang up to cherish your friends this Valentine’s Day!

 Books !